What is business intelligence (BI)?

 Why is business intelligence important?

 Companies with the goal of increasing their efficiency in making fact-based decisions understand the importance of business intelligence.
-It uncovers important patterns and trends within business data, delivering a deep view of organizational processes, consumer behavior, and internal productivity.
-That insight is vital to optimizing decision-making and performance.
+It uncovers important patterns and trends within business data, delivering a deep view of consumer behavior and internal productivity.
+The quality and location of data are critical factors:

-• Data quality: Having quality data is critical to achieving good business analytics.
-Bad data results in bad business intelligence.
-Data quality is a challenge for two primary reasons.
-One, data is outdated, which occurs easily in a large, complex organization.
-Two, companies aren’t taking the time to practice good data hygiene.
+• Data quality: Bad data results in bad business intelligence.
 To maintain quality data, companies need to take steps to clean and normalize the data regularly.